-Coming from Chicken House Books in 2023!
+Coming from Chicken House Books on 3 August 2023!

 Her Majesty’s League of Remarkable Young Ladies won the Times / Chicken House / IET 150 Award in 2021, which means Winifred Weatherby and her fellow lady-spies will make their international debut in 2023!

 In 2022 I got to work with the fabulous editors at Chicken House.
 My editorial team included editor extraordinaire and YA author Kesia Lupo and Chicken House managing director Barry Cunningham.